hongkunyoo/jupyterflow/README.md

 ## Get Started

-Although using `jupyterflow` does not require Kubernetes knowledge, you need to know Kubernetes to `jupyterflow` to work.
+Although using `jupyterflow` does not require Kubernetes knowledge, Setting up `jupyterflow` requires Kubernetes knowledge(YAML, `helm`, `Service`).
 If you're familiar with Kubernetes, it will not be too hard.

-This project only works on [JupyterHub for Kubernetes.](https://zero-to-jupyterhub.readthedocs.io/en/latest)
+> This project only works on [JupyterHub for Kubernetes.](https://zero-to-jupyterhub.readthedocs.io/en/latest)

 ### 1. Install Kubernetes